-Travel car seat options on the UK market
+Travel car seats for toddlers in the UK

-After asking around and doing some googling and it seems there are three top options for travel car seats on the UK market at the moment:
+After asking around and doing some googling and it seems there are 4 top options for travel car seats for toddlers on the UK market at the moment:

 - The BubbleBum (affiliate link) – this is an inflatable booster seat that you blow up for them and then deflate to put in luggage.
 From the limited amount of safety reviews I’ve been able to find on travel car seats, this one seems to score the best.